hyperlabs-finance/hyperbase/README.md

 ## Barriers to Adoption

-### User Experience
-Despite its vast potential, the blockchain remains arcane and inaccessible to outsiders.
 Although the potential of blockchain technology is increasingly recognised across industries the typical approach to building applications has changed remarkably little.
 Even in 2023, blockchain applications make little provision for non-technical users.
 This design philosophy is best categorised as: “by developers, for developers”.

 #### Application Design
 The vast majority of blockchain applications seem more like control panels than consumer-ready apps.
 Accompanying applications is little in the way of walkthroughs or guidance.
 While this may be adequate for tech-savvy early-adopters or “degens”, for the average user such experiences are generally off-putting.